CherrrYY123/Loan-Approval/README.md

 # Loan-Approval
-Analysis of a dataset showing loan approval depending on various factors like CIBIL score,  income levels, employment status, loan terms, and asset values.
+Predictive Modelling using various Machine Learning models of a dataset showing loan approval depending on various factors like CIBIL score,  income levels, employment status, loan terms, and asset values.